 5.4.14 Java SE 10

 Java SE 10 was released on March 20, 2018 and had 12 features included in its update.
 Some of these features were root certificates, garbage-collector interface, thread-local handshakes, time-based release versioning, and heap allocation on alternative memory devices.
-One of iof the bigger features on this update is application class-data sharing which allows a program’s classes to be placed in a shared archive to reduce the startup of other Java applications.
+One of its bigger features on this update is application class-data sharing which allows a program’s classes to be placed in a shared archive to reduce the startup of other Java applications.

 5.4.15 Java SE 11

-This update was released on September 25, 2018 and it offers Long Term Support and LTS.
+This update was released on September 25, 2018, and it offers Long Term Support and LTS.
 Some of the features on this update include Dynamic class-file constants, Low-overhead heap profiling, HTTP client, Flight recorder, and Epsilon which is a no-op garbage collector.
 Some overlapping features from other versions were released on this update as well.
 This was a relatively small update compared to other major ones like Java SE 7 or Java SE 8.

 5.4.16 Java SE 12